The Easiest and Fastest Way to Improve Sales

 Read through each of these and decide the approach that’s best for your organization, then decide on the right tool and approach.

-You’ll need to collect feedback in the most useful way, here’s how various tools can help you:
+You’ll need to collect feedback about potential improvements to the sales process in the most useful way, here’s how various tools can help you:

-When you’re putting questions together, think about the areas of your sales business you’d like to know more about.
+When you’re putting questions together, think about how you would like to improve sales performance and the areas of your sales business you’d like to know more about.
 This might include:

 Time to Hire says: All of these sales areas and more are fair game.
-You probably have an idea of the main area(s) you want to look at.
+You probably have an idea of the main area(s) you want to look at to improve sales performance.

 You won’t be able to get all of your questions for all of your areas into one feedback session or survey.
-We recommend focusing only on one (or possibly two areas) in a survey.
+We recommend focusing only on one (or possibly two) areas for improving sales performance in a survey.
 This will also help you target the survey to the most relevant people.

-Once you know the area you want to focus on, you can come up with questions.
+Once you know the area you want to focus on, you can come up with questions about potential improvements to the sales process.

 You should write questions that encourage people to answer in an honest and thorough way.
 Here are some examples for a door to door sales team.